FedeYK/Capstone/README.md

 ## <a name='auth'></a>**Authentication**

 To access the API endpoints, you need to provide an API key in the request header as **`X-API-KEY`**.
 The API key is defined in the **`api.py`** file.

+## <a name='cloud'></a>**Cloud Deployment**

+If you're contemplating deploying your app in the cloud, Google App Engine provides a seamless and sophisticated solution.
+Begin by creating two neatly organized folders named 'API' and 'Frontend,' then transfer the corresponding files into each folder.
+Rest assured, all essential files—including app.yaml, config.yaml, and requirements.txt—can be effortlessly located within these folders.

+Next, venture into the Google Cloud Console and execute the command 'gcloud app deploy.'
+Sit back and marvel at the captivating process as your app is gracefully deployed and comes to life, ready to fulfill its purpose with elegance and efficiency.